-- Revenue: Overview of ASC Topic 606 - This course provides an overview of the 5-step model within ASC 606 and the impact of the revenue recognition standard on various industries.
+- Revenue: Overview of ASC Topic 606 - Start your ASC 606 journey here!
+This course provides an overview of the requirements of ASC 606, including the 5-step model for recognizing revenue.
+In addition, it discusses the impact of ASC 606 on various industries.

-- Revenue: Specific Issues - There’s more to revenue recognition under U.S. GAAP than the 5-step model.
-This course covers application issues associated with ASC 606.
+- Revenue: Specific Issues - There's more to revenue recognition than just the 5-step model.
+This course, designed as a series of microlearning modules, covers 5 specific application issues associated with ASC 606.

 Or purchase all 3 as a bundle for HUGE savings!